SherllyNeo/better_address_book/README.md

 ### Graphic Useage

+Vim keybindings for movement

 #### Add new contact
+Press a when highlighting the contact you'd like to delete
 #### Remove contact
+Press d when highlighting the contact you'd like to delete
 #### Search contacts
+Press f when on the contacts screen and type in a search term
 #### Edit contact fields
+Press enter or l on a contact to view it, then enter or l to edit a specific field

+You can use arrowkeys to move cursor within a string

 ### Technical notes